CarlaAstudillo/feats_thru_sheets/README.md

 ##Set it up

-Create a new copy of [this Google Spreadsheet](https://docs.google.com/spreadsheets/d/1Jn4I3FIerKG5UGJSq3c3bEDs_V_9OxIGUnJ-Bu-3vEQ/edit#gid=0) in Google Docs.
+Create a new copy of [this Google Spreadsheet](https://docs.google.com/spreadsheets/d/1gTPFZQW-dudkakhyIBRZ6nxbW74WweGH7HOag2p_oDc/edit?usp=sharing) into your Google Drive.
 Then, go to the File menu and click on Publish to the web.
-Clicking on Start Publishing will make a URL appear
+Clicking on Start Publishing will make a URL like this appear:

 ```
 https://docs.google.com/spreadsheets/d/1Jn4I3FIerKG5UGJSq3c3bEDs_V_9OxIGUnJ-Bu-3vEQ/pubhtml